Your gluten-free information to Japan

 5. Obtain a translation app

-6. Benefit from konbini comfort shops
+6. Take advantage of konbini comfort shops

 7. Don’t be afraid to double-check